 We’re proud to partner with Royal Botanic Gardens Cranbourne to support and encourage local councils, developers and communities to create bandicoot-friendly suburbs in the south-east.
 The Southern Brown Bandicoot program helps wildlife live side-by-side with us, and residents to connect with and value nature.
 Work has begun on establishing habitat corridors to help bandicoots safely navigate through residential areas.

 We are also helping to improve scientific understanding of the bandicoot by contributing to the development of a state-wide genetic rescue strategy to help address the problems associated with the fragmented distribution of Victoria’s populations.
 In addition, a Population Viability Analysis model is under development to identify knowledge gaps for future research.

 Investment in conservation

-We’ve spent more than $61 million purchasing land, $16 million on land compensation payments and $41 million on land management, monitoring, research and other conservation actions (as of June 2021).
+We’ve spent more than $132.515 million on land acquisition.
+This includes $110.434 million on land purchases and $22.081 million on land compensation payments.
+We've also spent $56.785 million on land management, monitoring, research and other conservation actions (as of November 2023).